maxdome/dumpinator/README.md

 }
 ```

-#### Before and after hooks

-The `before` and `after` options are accepting a callback function.
-A before function on the main level will be called before any test has been done and after, after all tests have been done.
-A `before` and `after` callback on a route level will be called before or after a route has been tested.
-This feature works in `commonjs-mode` only!
+#### Callbacks

+Dumpinator supports callbacks which allows to do some actions during a test run.

+`before` on the base level: Getting called before any tests have been started
+`beforeEach on the base level`: Getting called before each route gets called
+`before on the test level`: Getting called before left and right routes getting called
+`after` on the test level: Getting called after left and right routes getting called
+`afterEach` on the base level: Getting called after each route gets called
+`after` on the base level: Getting called after all tests have been done

+Callbacks are simple functions.
+Callback are both, syncron and asyncron.
+If you return a promise, a callback gets handeled as an asyncron callback, otherwise return nothing.

 ```javascript
 module.exports = {